The Master of Education is a two-year course. It is available on a part time basis only.

 Choose a part-time or full-time program to suit your circumstance and lifestyle.
 Part-time student should note some classes my be scheduled during the day.
 Some lectures and tutorials may also have evening classes.

-Students undertake 8 units -3 core units with the balance being electives and at least one Independent Study unit.
+Masters of education students undertake 8 units -3 core units with the balance being electives and at least one Independent Study unit.

 Students must also complete one of the following units: